 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

-Mushoku Tensei Episode 11 will finish the first part or cour on March 22, 2021.
-The Mushoku Tensei Episode 12 release date is scheduled for October 2021, the Fall 2021 anime season.
+Mushoku Tensei Episode 11 finished the first part or cour on March 22, 2021.
+The Mushoku Tensei Episode 12 release date is scheduled for October 3, 2021, the Fall 2021 anime season.

 The first season of the Mushoku Tensei anime series set a new high bar for animations in an isekai series, arguably beating its competitors like TenSura: That Time I Got Reincarnated as a Slime and So I’m a Spider, So What? (which used 2D/3D hybrid animation).
 Even more impressive, the Mushoku Tensei anime is the debut project of a new animation company called Studio Bind.

 In fact, the new studio was literally formed in order to create this anime.
 That’s not to say they haven’t worked on other anime at all.
 Studio Bind also helped Studio VOLN with episodes 22 and 31 of the Karakuri Circus anime.

 The staff for the Mushoku Tensei Season 2 anime has not yet been announced.

 For the first season, director Manabu Okamoto helmed the project.
 It’s his second time being a lead director after the 2017 Gamers! anime.
 He’s also been an episode director for Akame ga Kill!, Darling in the FranXX, and Re:ZERO: Starting Life in Another World (see our story on Re:ZERO Season 3).
 The director is also credited for writing the series composition.